5 Stages Of Love In A Relationship

 Scientists performed a study to see how much a draft horse could pull.
 When they had their results, they were curious about what might happen if they had two draft horses.
 Most people would guess that two horses would pull just twice as much as one, but scientists actually found that two horses working together could pull a lot more than double what one horse could pull, partially due to the simple knowledge that they had a partner and weren’t alone.

 Your relationship is similar.
 When you and your partner work together, you can accomplish far more than what you each can accomplish on your own.
-When your relationship reaches this stage, you can make a huge difference in your community or in the world by finding an area or a cause that matters to you both.
+When your relationship reaches this stage of love, you can make a huge difference in your community or in the world by finding an area or a cause that matters to you both.

 Working toward a goal together gives you something else in common, creating another link between you two.
 The more experiences you share, the stronger your relationship will become.

 Most Couples Don't Make It To Stage #5 Alone

 The truth is that many couples don't make it past stage 3.
 They either give up on the relationship or decide to stick it out (without actually working through any issues) even though they're unhappy.
 They don't realize that they can stay together and make things better by pushing past the stage of disillusionment.

 Happy couples have a secret – they've had help along the way.
 Many of these couples took advantage of relationship counseling at some point.
 Younger couples tend to think older couples who are still together must have been highly compatible.
 In reality, many couples who make it past stage 3 succeed because they invest in the relationship, listen to one another, and sometimes work with a qualified professional.

 BetterHelp Can Help